Strives to be the Very Best Formula

 Goat's milk is deficient in iron, folic acid and Vitamin B6, all nutrients needed during early childhood to prevent anemia.

 Goat's milk should not be used as a substitute for an infant formula or as a supplement to breast milk.
 Like cow's milk, goat's milk can cause intestinal irritation and anemia.

 If a parent is considering use of goat's milk because baby is having difficulty with formulas, this may signal a greater importance to seek guidance and receive proper nutritional advice appropriate for an infant.
 Consult the infant's healthcare professional for advice.

 - When should my baby switch from formula to milk?

 Most doctors recommend transitioning from formula to cow milk after a baby’s first birthday.
 However, parents should consider Baby's Only Organics® as it is an iron-fortified nutritional formula that provides the essential vitamins, minerals, protein, essential fatty-acids and carbohydrates needed to support your baby's continued growth and development.

 Baby’s Only Organic is intended for a toddler 1-year of age and older or as directed by a healthcare professional.

 For mothers who are breastfeeding a baby older than 12-months of age, Baby's Only Organic® can be used to supplement breast milk or substitute breast milk feedings as needed.
 Baby's Only Organic® can also be reconstituted according to package directions and used to mix cereals for the baby at any age.

-Baby's Only Organic® has been formulated according to the nutritional requirements as defined in the law called the Infant Formula Act.
+Baby's Only Organic® has been formulated to meet the nutritional standards of the American Academy of Pediatrics.